KHenson04/KHenson04.github.io/README.md

 - ikControlColor (tuple, optional): RGB color for the IK control curve.
 Defaults to Curve.BLUE

 # Curve Tool
 The curve tool is a script that lets users customize the typr of curves used in the tool:
-  - Parameters: name, type, size, and parent
+## Parameters:
+- name (str): Name of the new curve that is created.
+- preset (str): Type of curve to create: square, traingle.
+- size (float): Size of the new curve.
+- parent (str): Name of the node to make the curve of a child of 'name'.